johnfraserss/ICS2O/README.md

 * [Wing IDE 101] (http://wingware.com/downloads/wingide-101)
 * [Textbook] (http://www.pythonlearn.com/book.php)

-####Tentative Topical Timeline
+####Tentative Topics
-_Note: Some of these topics may be assigned as homework throughout the course_
+_Note: Some of these topics may be assigned as homework throughout the course, and the order may change as the course progresses_
 * Computer Hardware
 * Software Products
 * Operating Systems